kbase/kb_sdk/doc/tutorial/edit_module.md

 #### Update spec.json

 The directory named `/ui/narrative/methods/example_method` is a placeholder.
-Let's rename it to the name of the actual function we defined in our KIDL .spec file:
+Rename it to the name of the actual function we defined in our KIDL .spec file:

 ```sh
 # From your app's root directory: